Share

 Culture, Art and Society Cultural Ethos: Fractalism, pioneer valor, connectivity, and interspecies integration.

-Society: The Perseus Princes include a diverse collection of societies, typically comprising a mix of clades that may include xenosophonts.
+Society: The Perseus Principalities include a diverse collection of societies, typically comprising a mix of clades that may include xenosophonts.
 They place a high value on harmony and interconnection for all societal and toposophic levels, and tribeminds are very common.
-The Princes also encourage settlement of the frontier to bring more stars and more diversity into the empire.
+The Principalities also encourage settlement of the frontier to bring more stars and more diversity into the empire.

 Architecture: Fractal architecture is widespread and iconic.